-- Bid ID: A unique ID given to each request to identify a particular bid request.
+A unique ID is given to each request to identify a particular bid request.

-- Impression: Minimum number of impression offered by available inventory for banner or video.
+Minimum number of impressions offered by available inventory for banner or video.

 Note: The above-listed information may vary.
 Sometimes users install software to block sharing of personal information; restricting advertisers from displaying personalized ads.